UK's Johnson, and his foes, await key 'partygate' report

 Gray is investigating close to a dozen alleged gatherings held between May 2020 and April 2021, most in the prime minister’s Downing Street office-cum-residence.
 One party took place when people in Britain were banned from socializing or visiting sick relatives in hospitals.
 Another came on the eve of Prince Philip’s socially distanced funeral, at which widowed Queen Elizabeth II was forced to sit alone in church.

+Johnson has acknowledged attending one event, a May 2020 garden party, but says he considered it a work event.
+But his former top aide Dominic Cummings, who is now a fierce critic of Johnson, said Monday that the prime minister had been warned the party broke the rules, and lied to Parliament by denying it.

-Gray’s assignment is to uncover the facts about the gatherings and whether they broke any rules.
-She has access to “all relevant records” and power to interview officials, including Johnson.
-The prime minister’s office hasn’t confirmed whether Johnson has been quizzed by Gray, though Education Secretary Nadhim Zahawi said Johnson had “submitted himself” to Gray’s investigation.
+Gray has access to “all relevant records” and power to interview officials, including Johnson, in her attempt to uncover the facts.
+The prime minister’s office would not confirm whether Johnson has been quizzed by Gray, though Education Secretary Nadhim Zahawi said Johnson had “submitted himself” to investigation.

 Gray can establish “whether individual disciplinary action is warranted” against officials, and London’s Metropolitan Police force says it could open an investigation if she finds evidence of law-breaking.

-Crucially, though, Gray has limited room to censure Johnson himself.
+Crucially, though, Gray has limited room to censure Johnson.
 Usually, civil service inquiries make recommendations to the prime minister.
-In this case it’s the prime minister who is being investigated, making Johnson the arbiter of his own punishment.
+Here it’s the prime minister who is being investigated, making Johnson the arbiter of his own punishment.

 The inquiry is an unusually high-profile assignment for a woman used to exerting power behind the scenes.
 Gray has served both Labour and Conservative governments over several decades, according to a brief biography on the government website, with a gap in the 1980s when she ran a pub in Northern Ireland.